randym/apic/README.md

 end
 ```

+Additionally, you can specify custom parameters via the UI so if you dont want to declare your action parameters in your controllers you can always add them from the APIc console.

 ### Initializer

 The apic:install generator will mount APIc to /apic and add in a default intializer providing examples of the route matching and authentication filtering.